How to suggest a subject for debate

 Decisions of the Committee

-The Committee's decisions, including reasons for its choices, and minutes of Committee meetings all appear on its website.
+The Committee's decisions and minutes of Committee meetings all appear on its website.

 About the Committee